marc-benet/motion-notification-bot/README.md

 sudo supervisorctl reread
 sudo supervisorctl reload
 ```
-From now on the python servive is ready
+From now on the python service is ready

 ## Configuring your telegram credentials
 In the .env.example file you will find two config params to set up with your own telegram bot token your telegram chat ID.